DEAL SUPPLEMENT Vitamin D3 5,000 IU + K2 MK7 Softgels

 What form of K2 should I look for — MK-4 or MK-7?

 Both are legitimate, but MK-7 is generally preferred for once-daily supplementation.
-MK-7 has a half-life of approximately 72 hours in the body, meaning a single daily dose maintains consistent blood levels.
-MK-4 has a much shorter half-life (hours, not days) and was traditionally used in therapeutic doses (45mg/day in Japanese research) that are far higher than what’s found in typical supplements.
-For daily supplementation at 100–200 mcg, MK-7 from natto is the better choice.
-The exception: Thorne uses MK-4 in their liquid, but at a dose (200 mcg) above what most other MK-4 supplements provide.
+MK-7 has a substantially longer plasma half-life than MK-4 (days versus hours in the published pharmacokinetic literature), so a single daily dose maintains more consistent blood levels.
+MK-4 has been used at much higher pharmacologic doses in bone-health research, but those doses are far above what’s found in typical over-the-counter supplements.
+For daily supplementation at 100–200 mcg, natto-derived MK-7 is the more practical choice.
+The exception on this list is Thorne, which uses MK-4 in their liquid but at 200 mcg per serving — above what most MK-4 softgels provide.
+Note: we haven’t done head-to-head bioavailability testing on the specific SKUs listed here; the MK-7-vs-MK-4 comparison is drawn from the general literature, not from testing these products.

 How much vitamin D3 should I take daily?